-In this paper we look at the magnitude of homogeneous Riemannian manifolds, using a measure theoretic approach rather than the finite subset approach mentioned above.
+In this paper the main focus is on the magnitude of homogeneous Riemannian manifolds, using the measure theoretic approach.
 The magnitude is calculated explicitly for the $n$-sphere of radius $R$ with its intrinsic metric, leading to the following answer.

 For a general homogeneous Riemannian manifold $X$ we calculate the leading three terms in the magnitude as the manifold is scaled up: the first term is proportional to the volume, the second term vanishes and the third term is proportional to the total scalar curvature ($\TSC$).
 Writing $tX$ for $X$ scaled up by a factor of $t>0$ and writing $\omega_n$ for the volume of the unit $n$-ball, we have